Shea is a vegan personal trainer who lives and works in London. He talks to Sundried about life as a PT and how he stays in such great. shape.

 - Most people could do with being stronger, plus hitting new PBs is very satisfying.

 What are your training aspirations?

 This has changed over the years; first I just wanted to look good, then I wanted to be strong and now I want to be healthy, train with longevity and push my body to its limits in as many different ways as I can...
 If I look good as a byproduct then that's a bonus!

 Why work with Sundried?

 I feel a responsibility to take care of this planet that I call home as well as the people and animals I share it with.
-For that reason I try to honor this in everything that I do and would only consider working with a company or brand that shares the same values.
+For that reason, I try to honour this in everything that I do and would only consider working with a company or brand that shares the same values.
 I feel that Sundried embody everything that a modern sports brand should be and I'm proud to be one of their ambassadors.